 Avoid the wet season, especially during the wettest months, July and August.
 Slippery steep paths and wet boulders make it too risky.
 If there is a tropical depression brewing or heavy rainfall forecast, a good decision is to reschedule or cancel the climb.

 Holy Week season will have numerous hikers.
-Because of the limited camping grounds, itinerary adjustment can happen.
+Due to the limited camping grounds, itinerary adjustment can happen.

 Climb Itinerary Days